PranavVadakkathiyil/Bazario/README.md

 # Bazario -  E-commerce Platform

-Bazario is a modern multivendor e-commerce application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Bazario is a modern e-commerce application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The platform allows to register, manage their stores, and sell products while providing a seamless shopping experience for customers.

 ## Features